 A watershed with rapidly changing land uses is one of the most challenging settings for a stream restoration project because the design will need to accommodate future conditions.
 Therefore, it is important to know the current land use as well as the future build-out potential.
 If a watershed is currently rural, but is becoming urbanized, the design should take these changes into account.
-A key element to take into consideration when performing a watershed assessment in the San Antonio region and surrounding Texas Hill Country is water table loss.

-Each project must take into consideration water table loss and incorporate design elements to retain water on site with oxbows and onsite wetland features, as practical for a given site.
-Other elements that must be evaluated during the watershed assessment includes review and analysis of soils and geology, topography (basin relief, basin shape, valley type), and flow regime including drainage characteristics (length of open stream channel, storm water infrastructure).
+A key element to take into consideration when performing a watershed assessment in the San Antonio Region and surrounding Texas Hill Country is water table loss.
+Each project must take into this loss into consideration and incorporate design elements to retain water on site with oxbows and onsite wetland features, as practical for a given site.
+Other elements that must be evaluated during the watershed assessment include review and analysis of soils and geology, topography (basin relief, basin shape, valley type), and flow regime including drainage characteristics (length of open stream channel, storm water infrastructure).

 The watershed assessment task often includes hydrologic calculations to estimate the 2-, 5-, 10-, 25-, 50-, and 100-year discharges.
 These calculations are used to quantify channel hydraulics and to complete a flood study, if one is required.
 If the Federal Emergency Management Agency (FEMA) or the local floodplain manager does not require a flood study, complex watershed hydrologic calculations may not be necessary, especially if the watershed has a gage station or is undeveloped.
-In these cases, discharges may be obtained directly from gage records or estimated from U.S. Geological Service (USGS) regression equations, regional curves, or Manning's equation and crosssection geometry from the project channel.
-For information on Manning's equation refer to San Antonio River Basin Regional Modeling Standards for Hydrology and Hydraulic Modeling (SARA, 2005) and white paper, Process to Obtain Peak Discharge Data and Update or Modify Hydrology Models (SARA, 2007).
+In these cases, discharges may be obtained directly from gage records or estimated from U.S. Geological Service (USGS) regression equations, regional curves, or Manning's equation and cross-section geometry from the project channel.
+For information on Manning's equation refer to San Antonio River Basin Regional Modeling Standards for Hydrology and Hydraulic Modeling (SARA, 2013) and white paper, Process to Obtain Peak Discharge Data and Update or Modify Hydrology Models (SARA, 2007).
+The modeling standards were originally released in 2005 and updated in 2013.